 But what does harm others is not always immediately obvious.
 The breakdown of marriage and stable families has caused immense harm to several generations of children, psychologically, socially and economically.
 The breakdown of codes of honour and responsibility have led to appalling behaviour on the part of at least some senior figures in business and the financial sector, who have served themselves while those they were supposed to have served have born the cost.
 There has been a palpable collapse of trust in one institution after another – an inevitable consequence of our failure to teach the concepts of duty, obligation, altruism and the common good.

 We have begun a journey down to the road to moral relativism and individualism, which no society in history has survived for long.
-It was the road taken in Greece in the third pre-Christian century and Rome in the first century CE: two great civilizations that shortly thereafter declined and died.
+It was the road taken in Greece in the third pre-Christian century and Rome in the first century CE: two great civilisations that shortly thereafter declined and died.
 Britain has begun along the same trajectory, and it is bad news for our children, and for our grandchildren worse still.

 Some elements of morality are universal: justice-as-fairness and the avoidance of inflicting harm.
 But others are particular.
 They are what give a country and culture its colour, its distinctive handwriting in the book of life.
 The Britain I grew up in had extraordinary values and virtues.
 It honoured tradition but was open to innovation.
 It valued family and community but also left space for eccentricity and individuality.